Vanishing of negative $K$-theory in positive characteristic: Vanishing of -theory

 \begin{proof} Since $p$ is nilpotent on $X$ the canonical morphism $K_n \otimes \zpi \to KH_n \otimes \zpi$ is an isomorphism \cite[9.6]{TT90}.
 Hence it suffices to prove that \mbox{$KH_n(X) \otimes \zll$} vanishes for every prime $l \neq p$ and $n < - \dim X$.
 Since $KH$ satisfies cdh descent (Theorem~\ref{theo:KHcdhDescent}) we have a spectral sequence of the following form\footnote{The indexing we have used is the Bousfield-Kan indexing used in \cite{Tho85}.
 Other indexing conventions exist in the literature.
 See \cite[Corollary 5.2]{Wei89} and \cite[Section 5]{GH10} for examples of other possible indexings.} (cf. \cite[1.36]{Tho85}).

-As the reader may be unfamiliar with this indexing, we mention that the differentials on the $E_2$ sheet have bidegree $(2, 1)$, but we will not use this fact.
-This spectral sequence converges due to the cdh cohomological dimension being bounded by $\dim X$ \cite[12.5]{SV00}.
-Furthermore, this bound on the cohomological dimension implies that the $E_2$ sheet is zero outside of $0 \leq p \leq \dim X$.
-We tensor this spectral sequence with $\zll$ to obtain a second convergent spectral sequence
+As the reader may be unfamiliar with this indexing, we mention that the differentials on the $E_r$ sheet have bidegree $(r, r - 1)$.
+Due to the cdh cohomological dimension of $X$ being bounded by $\dim X$ \cite[12.5]{SV00}, the $E_2$ sheet is zero outside of $0 \leq p \leq \dim X$.
+This implies that the spectral sequence converges completely (even strongly) to $KH_n(X)$ for all $n$ \cite[Lemma 5.48]{Tho85}.
+So the filtration on $KH_n(X)$ is complete and Hausdorff (it is automatically exhaustive), and the filtration quotients are isomorphic to $E_\infty^{p,p + n}$ \cite[Definition 5.46]{Tho85}.
+As $-\otimes \zll$ is exact, to show the desired vanishing of \mbox{$KH_n(X) \otimes \zll$}, it therefore suffices to show that